 Recently, my husband (Jim) and I celebrated 33 years of marriage.
-Our children treated us to a home-cooked steak dinner, and we ended up with leftover steak, which was more amazing than the 33 years of marriage!
+Our children treated us to a home-cooked steak dinner, and we ended up with leftover steak, which was almost as amazing as 33 years of marriage!
 So, I made a cream sauce and some potatoes to go with the steak, because it is a terrible thing to let an excellent steak go to waste.
-You can also use this cream sauce with browned hamburger meat to make a “mock” stroganoff.
+You can also use this same beef and cream sauce recipe except substitute some browned hamburger meat to make a “mock” stroganoff.

 Beef and Cream Sauce

 Yield = 4-6 Servings

 - Sirloin Steak